invinciblescriptz/invincible-private-killing/README.md

     end
 end)

+-- Remove selected target
--- Botón para eliminar target seleccionado Killer:AddButton("Remove Selected Target", function()
+AddButton("Remove Selected Target", function()
     if selectedTarget then
         for i, v in ipairs(targetPlayerNames) do
             if v == selectedTarget then